DavidPedraza95/README_GENERATOR/README.md

   ## 📁Usage📁
   Creating a README file.
   ## License
-    This project is licensed with .
+    This project is licensed with none.

   <ur>